 Given the fact that GPT-4 is a more powerful model than GPT-3.5, this result is encouraging, as it suggests that as foundational models continue to evolve, \ours can be expected to provide even greater benefits.

-\paragraph{Different settings.} The performance on four datasets for zero-shot or few-shot settings is actually comparable, and the zero-shot setting sometimes even outperforms the few-shot one.
+(iii) \textbf{\ours delivers greater performance improvements on four datasets in few-shot settings compared to zero-shot settings.} With GPT-4, the performance improvement brought by \ours is $+12.0$ more than the zero-shot setting.
 The reason could be twofold.
-One is the complexity of these datasets, which could not be easily solved by adding demonstrations.
-Another factor could be the arbitrary form of solution offered, which makes it hard to learn through a few examples.
-Contrastively, it is notable that compared with the zero-shot setting, performance improvement brought by \ours in the few-shot setting is larger.
-With GPT-4, the performance improvement brought by \ours is $+4.70$ more than the zero-shot setting.
-This further demonstrates the advantage of \ours by disentangling the solution with structured instructions.
+One is the complexity of these datasets, because it is hard to directly output answers or solutions without any demonstrations as references.
+Another factor could be the format of solutions offered by \ours, which disentangles the solution with structured instructions.
+This format is hard to learn with no examples.
+Contrastively, we do not observe obvious differences in performance improvement brought by baselines for few-shot and zero-shot settings.
+This further shows \ours's ability to learn by analogy.